Simultaneous Graphical Dynamic Modeling: SGDLMs in Counterfactual Forecasting

-The missingness of $\y_{e_0t}$ complicates post-intervention inference on SGDLM parameters.
-Conjugate normal-gamma updates for the univariate models cannot be performed if experimental series are either parents or children of other series.
-In this case, the standard SGDLM filtering analysis breaks down.
-However, the structure of the model leads to an immediate extension to incorporate the missing data $\y_{e_0t}$, together with the parameters $\bTheta_t,\bLambda_t$, in a novel Monte Carlo filtering strategy.
+CFM analysis requires extension of the existing SGDLM methodology since the missingness of $\y_{e_0t}$ complicates post-intervention inference: the conjugate normal-gamma updates for the univariate models cannot be performed if experimental series are either parents or children of other series.
+This can be addressed by incorporating the missing data $\y_{e_0t}$, together with the parameters $\bTheta_t,\bLambda_t$, in a novel Monte Carlo filtering strategy that neatly exploits the model structure.

 The target filtered posterior for $\bTheta_t,\bLambda_t,\y_{e_0t}$ at time $t$ has the compositional form The first term is the standard SGDLM posterior for states and volatilities assuming $\y_{e_0t}$ known.
 The second term, the marginal posterior for the missing data, is not available analytically but can be accurately approximated as follows.
 Given the time $t-1$ prior Monte Carlo sample of states and volatilities, $\bTheta_t^r,\bLambda_t^r$, $(r=\seq 1R),$ the joint time $t-1$ p.d.f. of $\y_{ct},\y_{e_0t}$ has direct Monte Carlo approximation given by